Matthew 28:1-10 · Matthew · Updated April 25, 2026

 Summary

-The passage in Matthew 28:1-10 describes the discovery of Jesus' empty tomb, a pivotal moment in the Christian narrative.
-It begins with Mary Magdalene and the other Mary visiting Jesus' tomb early on the first day of the week, just after the Sabbath has ended (28:1).
-They arrive with the intention of seeing the sepulchre, setting the stage for the events that follow.
+Matthew 28:1-10 describes the discovery of Jesus' Empty Tomb, a significant moment in the Christian narrative.
+Mary Magdalene and the other Mary visit Jesus' tomb early on the first day of the week, just after the Sabbath has ended (28:1).
+They arrive intending to see the sepulchre, setting the stage for the events that follow.

-As the women approach, a great earthquake occurs, and an angel of the Lord descends from heaven.
+As the women approach, a great earthquake occurs, and an angel of the Lord descends from Heaven.
 The angel rolls back the stone from the tomb's entrance and sits on it, his appearance dazzling like lightning and his clothes white as snow (28:2-3).
 The guards at the tomb are so terrified that they become like dead men (28:4).
-The angel speaks to the women, telling them not to be afraid and informing them that Jesus, who was crucified, is not there because he has risen (28:5-6).
+The angel tells the women not to be afraid and informs them that Jesus, who was crucified, is not there because he has risen (28:5-6).
 The angel instructs them to quickly tell Jesus' disciples that he has risen and will meet them in Galilee (28:7).
 The women leave the tomb with a mix of fear and joy, running to deliver the message to the disciples (28:8).

 Chiastic structure